'I'm Not A Hero,' Says James Shaw Jr., Acclaimed As Hero Of Waffle House Attack

 "I think anybody could've did what I did if they're just pushed in that kind of cage," Shaw said, "and you have to either react or you're going to, you know, fold."

 Shaw was speaking at a news conference convened by city leaders after the late-night attack, in which six people were shot in Antioch, Tenn., on the outskirts of Nashville.
 Three of the victims died at the scene, and a fourth died at the hospital.
-A manhunt is now on for the suspected attacker, Travis Reinking.
+A manhunt is now on for the suspect, Travis Reinking.
 And police are also praising Shaw.

 "He is the hero here, and no doubt he saved many lives," Metro Nashville Police spokesperson Don Aaron said on Sunday.